ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 ### Windows

+Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools/).
+API Gateway and API Manager do not support Windows.

-(Policy Studio, Configuration Studio, Package and Deployment Tools only)
+This section addresses Policy Studio, Configuration Studio, Package and Deployment Tools only.

 API Gateway supports the following software versions: